overturetool/overturetool.github.io/_workshops/17th-overture-workshop.md

 ## CALL FOR PAPERS

 Our workshop provides a forum for discussing and advancing the state of the art in formal modelling and analysis using VDM and its family of associated formalisms including extensions for distributed VDM and real-time systems.
 We strongly welcome contributions on the development of tools for, as well as developments in, foundations and reports of practical experience.
 Each paper will be peer-reviewed by at least three members of the PC, must use the Springer LNCS format, and should not exceed 15 pages in length.

 Accepted papers will be published in pre-proceedings as a Newcastle University Technical Report.
-Post-proceedings for FM workshops will be published by Springer as a special volume of LNCS.
+Revised, selected papers will be included in a LNCS post-proceedings for FM workshops, as part of Spriner's [Lecture Notes in Computer Science](https://www.springer.com/lncs).

 The scope of the workshop includes, but is not restricted to:
 * Reports of applications of VDM technology, especially reports of industrial use.